uw-thalesians/perceptia-servers/infrastructure/local/README.md

         `./localStartExample.ps1 -CleanUp`

-        To stop the backend and remove database volumes run the script with the options `-CleanUp` and `-ResetAllDbVolumes`
+        To stop the backend and remove all database volumes run the script with the options `-CleanUp` and `-ResetAllDbVolumes`

         `./localStartExample.ps1 -CleanUp -RemoveAllDbVolumes`